barsv/time-tracker/README.md

 This time tracker is a progressive web application that works offline.
 The purpose of the app is to track how much time is spent on different tasks.
 I implemented it as a test project while I was reading Angular tutorial https://angular.io/tutorial.
-Instead of creating useless Heroes app I decided to implement this time tracker.
+Instead of creating the useless Heroes app I decided to implement this time tracker.

 ## Todo: